cryptosocialproof/cryptosocialproof.github.io/README.md

 4. Click **Generate Proof Image**
 5. Download the PNG or copy it to your clipboard

-## Finding your transaction signature

-- **Phantom / Solflare**: tap any swap in your transaction history → copy the signature from the details screen
-- **Solscan**: search your wallet address → click any swap → copy the signature from the URL or the page

 ## Supported tokens

 Common tokens (SOL, USDC, USDT, SPX6900) are resolved instantly.
 For all other tokens, metadata is fetched automatically from the Jupiter token registry.

-## GitHub Pages

-The frontend (`index.html`) is a static file and can be hosted anywhere.
-However, the Node.js server (`server.js`) is required for the app to function — it proxies Solana RPC requests and token logo fetches to avoid browser CORS restrictions.

-For a fully hosted version, deploy `server.js` to any Node.js host (Railway, Render, Fly.io, etc.) and update the fetch URLs in `index.html` to point to your deployed server.

-## Tech stack

-- Vanilla HTML / CSS / JavaScript — no frontend framework
-- Node.js HTTP server — no npm dependencies
-- Solana JSON-RPC API (`getTransaction`) for on-chain data
-- Jupiter Token API for token metadata
-- HTML5 Canvas for image compositing (rendered at 2× resolution)
-- [Cropper.js](https://fengyuanchen.github.io/cropperjs/) for in-browser image cropping